Email segmentation: how to use segmentation to personalize emails

 These usually use the explicit data customers hand over in exchange for a more personalized experience.
 Demographic data such as gender, age, and location are all examples of explicit data and should form the basis of your email segmentation strategy.

 Marketing preferences collected through your preference center should also be a priority for serious email marketers.
 You should be collecting preferences such as favorite products, interests, and newsletters they’d like to receive.
-This will give you unprecedented insight into your customers and empower them to personalize their own experience.
+This will give you unprecedented insight into your customers and empower them to personalize their own experiences.

 As well as segmenting based on demographic data B2B marketers can use lead scoring to segment and target specific audience groups.

 Segments based on whether a prospect is “cold”, “warm”, “hot”, or “red hot” enables you to send targeted messages designed to tip them into the next category.
-For example, you can target your “red hot” segment with invitations to book in calls with your sales team.
+For example, you can target your “red hot” segment with invitations to book calls with your sales team.
 Or, you can target your “warm” contacts with educational download content to drive them into the “hot” prospect category.

 Ecommerce brands have a wealth of customer data at their fingertips.
 From past purchases to total money spent, every insight adds value to your relationship with customers.